Embracing the Healing Benefits of Nature’s Green Spaces

 Green spaces tend to be calming environments where people can connect with nature, unwind, and escape the hustle and bustle of their daily routines.
 It's believed that people living near such areas have more opportunities for physical activity and socialising as they provide large, open spaces that can serve as a sanctuary for meditation, exercise, or a simple leisurely stroll.

-Boost your dose of nature
+Boost your time in nature

 Here are some simple ways to get some more green space into your life:

-• Explore.
+- Explore.
 Visit parks, botanical gardens, or even cafes that are in view of trees or another natural landscape.
 Take a walk, read a book, or catch up with friends within these spaces.

 Sources: